Egypt qualify for Africa Cup of nations finals

-CAPE TOWN : Egypt came from behind to beat Guinea 2-1 on Wednesday and secure a record-extending 26th appearance at the Africa Cup of Nations finals as they made sure of top spot in their qualifying group with one match to play in the preliminary competition.
+CAPE TOWN: Egypt came from behind to beat Guinea 2-1 on Wednesday (Jan 14) and secure a record-extending 26th appearance at the Africa Cup of Nations finals as they made sure of top spot in their qualifying group with one match to play in the preliminary competition.

 Egypt are the eighth country to qualify for the 24-team finals, to be hosted in the Ivory Coast next year.